 "The Grand Design" by Steven Hawking - Critique

-There are other ways to philosophically interpret the science put forth in Steven Hawking's book "The Grand Design"
+There are other ways to philosophically interpret the science put forth in Steven Hawking's book "The Grand Design."
+I graduated from San Jose State University with honors in Philosophy; read on.

 Introduction